nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_chat.md

 - Summarize *all* of your documents.
 It can however write a summary informed by the contents of your documents.

 #### LocalDocs Roadmap
-- Embedding based semantic search for retrieval
+- Embedding based semantic search for retrieval.
 - Customize model fine-tuned with retrieval in the loop.

 ## Server Mode